Careers360 Logo

 The air passages in our lungs dived into several smaller passages called bronchi.

-These bronchi further divide into even smaller passages called bronchiloes which terminate into very small baloon like structures called Alveoli.
-Each lung consists some million alveolis as they are very small in size.
+These bronchi further divide into even smaller passages called bronchioles which terminate into very small baloon-like structures called Alveoli.
+Each lung consists of a million alveoli as they are very small in size.

-These alveoli have very soft lining optimum for absorption of Oxygen through vessels and their large number provide a very large surface area for the absorption of oxygen.
+These alveoli have very soft lining optimum for absorption of Oxygen through vessels and their large number provides a very large surface area for the absorption of oxygen.

 Q. 1.
 What are the components of the transport system in human beings?
 What are the functions of these components?